PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 completed separately approved zero-owner mechanical extractions.
 Their exact bodies, wrapper signatures, production call order, statistics, and artifact controls are preserved.
 Resume by inventorying and characterizing the next raw source-order owner before changing it.
+That boundary is the existing indexed Conv-input adapter repair pair and its shared-index runner.
+Characterization found that both repair functions read a malformed source `shape_signature` after rewriting the Conv input; the resulting `IndexError` leaves a partial mutation.
+Two strict xfails freeze those paths.
+Prevalidate the signature before the first mutation, turn both xfails green, and only then perform any mechanical ownership move.
 No broad conversion sweep is implied by this checkpoint.